Each ACPMP staff member has been directly affected by appendix cancer and/or PMP.

 Karolyn Lewandowski began volunteering for the ACPMP Research Foundation upon the organization’s formation in 2008 following her husband’s diagnosis of appendix cancer and pseudomyxoma peritonei in late 2007.
 After ten years with ACPMP in a volunteer role, Karolyn became the Chief Operating Officer & General Counsel of the Foundation in 2018.

 Karolyn holds a BA in communications from Miami University and a JD from Catholic University.
 Prior to taking on a formal role at ACPMP, Karolyn practiced corporate real estate law in the Washington, DC area for ten years.

 Karolyn lives in Bethesda, Maryland with her husband and two children.

 Development & Communications Manager

-Lauren is a recent 2018 graduate from Merrimack College in Massachusetts where she received her BA in communication studies.
+Lauren is a 2018 graduate from Merrimack College in Massachusetts where she received her BA in communication studies.
 She gained professional work experience through internships at a family and divorce law office and at Easter Seals NH.

 Lauren was diagnosed with low grade mucinous neoplasm of the appendix in May of 2017.
 She will continue to be scanned annually.

 Having received her diagnosis early and at a young age, Lauren feels lucky and wants to continue to educate, raise funds, and promote awareness towards ACPMP for those who are still fighting or who may have courageously lost their battle to this rare disease.